dynverse/dyno/README.md

 ### Selecting the most optimal TI methods

 The choice of method depends on several factors, such as prior expectations of the topology present in the data, dataset size, and personal preferences.
-To select the best methods given a certain dataset and user preferences, we use the results from (Saelens et al. 2018) ([doi](https://doi.org/10.1101/276907)).
+To select the best methods given a certain dataset and user preferences, we use the results from the [dynalysis](https://github.com/dynverse/dynalysis) benchmarking study.

 ``` r
 guidelines <- guidelines_shiny(task)